5—Touching the closet door on the other side of the world

 There was nothing ‘gay’ about the place.
 But it was nonetheless very intimidating.
 I ordered a soft drink from the barman, so fast and so efficient—unlike those in France.
 I started having a sore stomach again when an older man came to me and put me at ease.
 He could tell I was a newbie and came to the rescue.
 He didn’t even have ulterior motives.
 I told him about myself and he introduced me to a guy in his early 40s who had served a mission in France.

-I think I’ll want to re-visit sometime again.
-Because it was the stage of such a turning point in my life.
+It was the stage of such a turning point in my life.

 We found a table and we talked about being gay Mormons.
 My stomach stopped hurting.
 It was the first time I had this kind of conversation—and it was absolutely amazing.
 Not only was it wonderful knowing I was not alone with my homosexual feelings and talk about it, but those two men had the particularity of being Mormon too.
 I felt safe.
 I felt safer than ever before in my life!
 Later that night, the guy who’d served his mission in France drove me back to Shawn’s.
 I slept so well that night.